kalavattam/2023_tutorial_ChIP-seq/tutorial.md

 #+ retain only properly paired reads (-f 2) that are high-quality multi-reads
 #+ or any-quality maxi-reads (-q 1)
 #+
-#+ On how to interpret Bowtie 2 MAPQ scores:
+#+ On what multi- and maxi-reads are, and how to interpret Bowtie 2 MAPQ
+#+ scores:
 #+ biofinysics.blogspot.com/2014/05/how-does-bowtie2-assign-mapq-scores.html
 if [[ ! -f \"${bam}\" ]]; then
     bowtie2 \\